ctsaitsao/turtlebot3-figure-eight/README.md

 ## Configuration Options

-- Turtlebot configuration options:
+- TurtleBot configuration options:
-    - Add the `launch_gazebo:=True` option to run the turtlebot code in the Gazebo simulation.
+    - Add the `launch_gazebo:=True` option to run the TurtleBot code in the Gazebo simulation.
     - Add the `launch_rqt_plot:=True` option to graph the x and y positions of the robot over time.
     - Add the `launch_rviz=False` option to not run RViz.